Advanced Image Workflows: Multi-Model Image Generation Strategies

 Clean up specific details

 Use Flux.1 Kontext Pro when the product is correct but the background, props, or composition need revision.
+If the product is approved and the background is the issue, use background removal before spending on another full generation.

 Create supporting graphics separately